HypeCheck

 Fruits & Veggies

-Fruit and vegetable extracts that provide nutrients, but specific types and amounts are not disclosed.
+A mix of dehydrated or powdered fruits and vegetables; specific types and amounts are not disclosed.

 Gut-feeding fibers that support digestion, reduce inflammation, and may help with muscle and metabolic health.